How do you find low competition keywords with high traffic?

 In most cases, I make it a habit to research opportunities of adding up more keywords to the article.

 Yes, you don’t need to take care of traffic when writing an in-depth post.
 However, as we’re going to find low competitive keywords, it is a good practice to have several keywords that drive the same type of traffic.

 I have heard that some say that you shouldn’t use keywords that your competitors are using.

 It is completely wrong.
-I don’t recommend to steal their content, though.
-What I actually recommend is doing a competitive research to find out niche-specific websites that receive the same type of traffic that you want to win.
+I don’t recommend stealing their content, though.
+What I actually recommend is doing competitive research to find out niche-specific websites that receive the same type of traffic that you want to win.